pinellolab/CRISPResso2/README.md

 --stringent_flash_merging: Use stringent parameters for flash merging.
 In the case where flash could merge R1 and R2 reads ambiguously, the expected overlap is calculated as 2\*average_read_length - amplicon_length.
 The flash parameters for --min-overlap and --max-overlap will be set to prefer merged reads with length within 10bp of the expected overlap.
 These values override the --min_paired_end_reads_overlap or --max_paired_end_reads_overlap CRISPResso parameters. (default: False)

--w or --quantification_window_size or --window_around_sgrna: Defines the size of the quantification window(s) centered around the position specified by the "-- cleavage_offset" or "--quantification_window_center" parameter in relation to the provided guide RNA sequence (--sgRNA).
-Indels overlapping this quantification window are included in classifying reads as modified or unmodified.
+-w or --quantification_window_size or --window_around_sgrna: Defines the size (in bp) of the quantification window extending from the position specified by the "--cleavage_offset" or "--quantification_window_center" parameter in relation to the provided guide RNA sequence(s) (--sgRNA).
+Mutations within this number of bp from the quantification window center are used in classifying reads as modified or unmodified.
 A value of 0 disables this window and indels in the entire amplicon are considered.
-Default size is 2bp, which is 1bp up- and 1bp downstream from the quantification window center. (default: 2)
+Default is 1, 1bp on each side of the cleavage position for a total length of 2bp. (default: 1)

 -wc or --quantification_window_center or --cleavage_offset: Center of quantification window to use within respect to the 3' end of the provided sgRNA sequence.
 Remember that the sgRNA sequence must be entered without the PAM.
 For cleaving nucleases, this is the predicted cleavage position.
 The default is -3 and is suitable for the Cas9 system.
 For alternate nucleases, other cleavage offsets may be appropriate, for example, if using Cpf1 this parameter would be set to 1.
 For base editors, this could be set to -17. (default: -3)